-- Good nutrition.
-Adequate calories and protein are important to healing and recovering after major surgery. - If you smoke, quit before surgery.
+- Good nutrition, with adequate calories and protein, is important to healing and recovery after major surgery. - If you smoke, quit before surgery.
 This may improve healing and reduce complications after joint replacement.
-Talk with your doctor about smoking cessation - Finish Dental Work.
-Have any tooth or gum problems treated before surgery, and complete any dental work that may be under way.
-It is recommended that you do not schedule routine dental work for 3 months after surgery.
+Talk with your doctor about smoking cessation

+Finish Dental Work.
+Have any tooth or gum problems treated before surgery.
+Also, finish any dental work that may be under way.
+If you don't, germs in your mouth could enter the bloodstream and infect the new joint.
+This could delay your recovery.
+In an extreme case, infection in the new joint might mean that the prosthesis would have to be removed.
+Your dentist or orthopedic surgeon may give you a prescription for antibiotics upon your request.
+It is recommended that you do not schedule routine dental work for 4 months after surgery.